videolan/x265/doc/reST/cli.rst

 .. option:: --scenecut-aware-qp, --no-scenecut-aware-qp

-   Enables a ratecontrol algorithm for reducing the bits spent on the inter-frames within the :option:`--scenecut-window` after a scenecut by increasing their QP without any deterioration in visual quality.
-It also increases the quality of scenecut I-Frames by reducing their QP.
+   It reduces the bits spent on the inter-frames within the :option:`--scenecut-window` before and after a scenecut by increasing their QP in ratecontrol pass2 algorithm without any deterioration in visual quality.
+If a scenecut falls within the window, the QP of the inter-frames after this scenecut will not be modified.
+   :option:`--scenecut-aware-qp` works only with --pass 2.
 Default disabled.

 .. option:: --scenecut-window <integer>